ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

   sorting algorithm like merge sort to order the list of values.
 Using the same list of values, implement and use a search algorithm that can either find a specific value in the list or confirm that the value is not in the list.
-- Given input stored in a data structure and solution constraints, use a method like dynamic programming to solve an optimization problem (e.g., the 0/1 Knapsack Problem).
+- Given input stored in a data structure and solution constraints, use a technique like dynamic programming to solve an optimization problem (e.g., the 0/1 Knapsack Problem).

 ### Algorithm Evaluation